 “ISGAP is honoured that David Harris is joining our team.
 Given David’s decades of experience as a leader of the Jewish People, his statesmanship, wisdom, and commitment to ISGAP points to the seriousness of the challenges confronting our community, and the importance of the ISGAP mission.”

 — Dr. Charles Asher Small, Founder and Executive Director, ISGAP

-ISGAP is delighted and honoured to announce that David Harris has assumed the position of Vice Chair for Global Affairs at ISGAP.
+ISGAP is delighted and honoured to announce that David Harris has assumed the position of Vice Chair at ISGAP.

 David Harris served as CEO of the American Jewish Committee (AJC) from 1990 to 2022.
 The organization was described by The New York Times as “the dean of American Jewish organizations,” and by French President Nicolas Sarkozy as “the most effective, influential, and respected American Jewish organization.”

 Harris was referred to by the late Israeli President and Nobel Laureate Shimon Peres as “the foreign minister of the Jewish people.”
 He is the most decorated Jewish organizational leader in U.S. history and is the recipient of four honorary doctorates, including the most recent one in 2022 from Brandeis University.

 Throughout the past five decades, Harris played a pivotal role in shaping critical global issues — from the rescue of Ethiopian Jewry and Soviet Jewry (including two detentions by Soviet authorities) to helping expand Israel’s diplomatic footprint throughout the world, his contributions have been far-reaching.
 Harris has been committed to preserving Holocaust memory, exploring new relationships in the Arab and larger Muslim world, supporting an end to communism in Eastern Europe, advocating for NATO expansion, combatting global antisemitism, and promoting interfaith dialogue and understanding.